cwi-swat/testing-dsls-with-dsls/README.md

 # Testing DSLs with DSLs

-In this workshop we will introduce techniques for testing Domain-Specific Languages (DSLs): little languages dedicated to a particular problem domain.
+In this workshop we will introduce techniques for testing Domain-Specific Languages (DSLs), little languages dedicated to a particular problem domain.
 We will introduce the aspects of a DSL that you might want to test, and strategies to automate such tests.
 The workshop demonstrates these topics in the context of the [Rascal Language Workbench](https://www.rascal-mpl.org/).